oxheadalpha/smart-contracts/nft_assets/README.md

 Implementation of the FA2 token contract (TZIP-12) for a NFT asset.

+Instead of the off-chain view stored in the contract metadata as required by the TZIP-12/TZIP-16 standards, this implementation provides access to token metadata through on-chain `%token_metadata` view entry point.

 ## Project Structure

 - [`ligo`](ligo/) - contracts code defined in [LIGO](https://ligolang.org/),